 - Conclusion: Assigning R/S Configurations With “The Method Of Dots

 In our first post on the Cahn-Ingold-Prelog (CIP) Rules, we gave a broad overview of how to assign R or S to chiral centers in a molecule.
-We followed this up with a subsequent post on how to use the CIP rules to determine priorities in alkenes in order to determine whether they are E or Z.
+We followed this up with a subsequent post on how to use the CIP rules to determine priorities in alkenes in order to determine whether they are E orZ.

 As with most introductory posts, the examples chosen were pretty simple.
 It’s fairly straightforward to assign priorities in a molecule like the molecules below where the central carbon is attached to four atoms with different atomic weights.
 And as we discussed previously, once you learn the single swap rule, it’s easy enough to determine R/S in cases when the #4 priority substituent isn’t pointing behind the plane of the page.

-In cases of stereocenters which are attached to identical atoms, we saw that it’s also pretty straightforward to use the “method of dots” to break ties and move down the chain.
-More on that in a minute: here are some exercises you can practice on if you like.
+In cases of stereocenters which are attached to identical atoms, we saw that it’s also pretty straightforward to use the “method of dots” we used for E/Z configuration in alkenes to break ties and move down the chain.
+(See: The Method of Dots)

 This post is about some of the further complications we see in assigning priorities.
 For example, how do you assign priorities in the following cases: